Concealment/Scrapper: 5.4 PvP Guide by Knin

 My personal loadout for warzones and ranked arenas follows.
 I find it balanced in terms of defensive capability and damage output.
 In the next section, I’ll cover each utility and their pros and cons in greater detail.

-- For a more aggressive style and a shorter cooldown on Holotraverse (your gap closer), you can take Circumvention (Sleight of Foot) over Blow for Blow in the legendary tier.
+- For a more aggressive style and a shorter cooldown on Holotraverse (Trick Move), your gap closer, you can take Circumvention (Sleight of Foot) over Blow for Blow (Back at Ya) in the legendary tier.

 These are the two optimal choices in this tier.
 The others are less versatile; Nanotech Suit (Smuggled Get-up) is a strong candidate but only recommended for duels against specific classes.

-Do not take.
-While useful for running the ball in Huttball, other utilities provide greater overall benefit.
+Not recommended.
+While useful for running the ball in Huttball, for example, other utilities provide greater overall benefit.

-Do not take.
-As explained above, operatives have enough tools to create and close distance and the benefits of an increased stealth level are negligible.
+Not recommended.
+As explained above, Operatives have enough tools to create and close distance and the benefits of an increased stealth level are negligible.

-Curbing Strategies: Overload Shot (Quick Shot) and Noxious Knives (Lacerating Blast) reduce the movement speed of the targets they damage by 40% for 6 seconds.
-In addition, when Flash Bang (Flash Grenade) ends it leaves behind Flash Power that reduces the target’s Accuracy by 20% for 8 seconds.
+Overload Shot (Quick Shot) and Noxious Knives (Lacerating Blast) reduce the movement speed of the targets they damage by 40% for 6 seconds.
+In addition, when Flash Bang (Flash Grenade) ends it leaves behind Flash Powder that reduces the target’s Accuracy by 20% for 8 seconds.

-This utility is top tier.
-It helps us lock down targets and keep them in range for greater DPS.
+Strongly recommended.
+This utility helps you lock down targets and keep them in range for greater DPS.